sprytechies/yii2-resque/README.md

     or add

     ```
-    "resque/yii2-resque": "*"
+    "resque/yii2-resque": "dev-master"
     ```

     to the require section of your `composer.json` file.

-2. Create a file named `ResqueController.php` in app/commands folder and write the following code in it.
+2. Create a file `ResqueController.php` in app/commands folder and write the following code in it.
     ```php
         namespace app\commands;
         use Yii;